d2l-ai/d2l-en/chapter_crashcourse/naive-bayes.md

 $$p(y | \mathbf{x}) \propto \prod_i p(x_i | y) p(y).$$

 To illustrate this a bit, consider classifying emails into spam and ham.
-It's fair to say that the occurrence of the words `Nigeria`, `prince`, `money`, `rich` are all likely indicators that the e-mail might be spam, whereas `theorem`, `network`, `Bayes` or `statistics` are pretty good indicators that there's substance the message.
-We could thus model the probability of occurrence for each of these words, given the respective class and then use it to score the likelihood of a text.
+It's fair to say that the occurrence of the words `Nigeria`, `prince`, `money`, `rich` are all likely indicators that the e-mail might be spam, whereas `theorem`, `network`, `Bayes` or `statistics` are pretty good indicators that there's substance in the message.
+Thus, we could model the probability of occurrence for each of these words, given the respective class and then use it to score the likelihood of a text.
 In fact, for a long time this *is* what many so-called [Bayesian spam filters](https://en.wikipedia.org/wiki/Naive_Bayes_spam_filtering) used.

 ## Optical Character Recognition